Fine-grained Pseudo-code Generation Method via Code Feature Extraction and Transformer: Introduction

 \section{Introduction}

-Pseudo-code written by natural language helps novice developers' program comprehension since these developers may not be familiar with the grammar of the programming languages and the domain knowledge of the enterprise projects.
-Moreover, in the algorithms' textbook, pseudo-code is often used to introduce the problem's solution since the pseudo-code has higher readability than the source code.
+Comments written by natural language can help novice developers' program comprehension since these developers may not be familiar with the grammar of the programming languages and the domain knowledge of the projects.
+In this study, we solve the problem of line-to-line pseudo-code generation by building a neural network model.
+In the algorithms' textbook, pseudo-code is often used to introduce the problem's solution since the pseudo-code has higher readability than the source code.
 Then the developers can write the source code quickly according to the description of the pseudo-code.

-There are different pseudo-code types, but in our study, the kind of considered pseudo-code is a “line-to-line” translation between the source code and the natural language.
-Fig.~\ref{fig:snippet} shows an example of the Python code snippet (in the left part of Fig.~\ref{fig:snippet}) and its corresponding pseudo-code in English (in the right part of Fig.~\ref{fig:snippet}) in our used parallel corpus.
-For novice Python developers, they can easily understand the pseudo-code.
-Moreover, the novice developers can learn how to write code according to the description of the pseudo-code.
+Moreover, for program comprehension, the developers can easily understand the pseudo-code than the code.
+Finally, novice developers can also learn how to write code according to the description of the pseudo-code.
+Fig.~\ref{fig:snippet} shows the example of the code snippet (in the left part of Fig.~\ref{fig:snippet}) and its corresponding pseudo-code in English (in the right part of Fig.~\ref{fig:snippet}) in our used two parallel corpora Django and SPoC.

 However, most of the project's source code has no corresponding pseudo-code since writing pseudo-code is time-consuming and laborious.
 If pseudo-code can be generated automatically, the developers can substantially reduce the corresponding efforts.
-Oda et al.~\cite{oda2015learning} firstly proposed a framework to perform pseudo-code generation via statistical machine translation.
-In particular, they considered phrase-based machine translation and tree-to-string machine translation frameworks.
-Later, Deng et al.~\cite{deng2020code} proposed a type-aware sketch-based sequence-to-sequence learning method.
-This method utilized types of source code and the mask mechanism with the LSTM.

-Motivated by the research progress of neural machine translation (NMT) and code semantic learning, we propose a novel deep pseudo-code generation method {\tool} via Transformer~\cite{vaswani2017attention} and code feature extraction.
-In particular, {\tool} utilizes both Transformer encoder and code feature extractor to perform encoding for source code.
+Motivated by the research progress of neural machine translation (NMT) and code semantic learning, we propose a deep pseudo-code generation method {\tool} via code feature extraction and Transformer~\cite{vaswani2017attention}.
+In particular, {\tool} utilizes a Transformer encoder to perform encoding for source code and uses a code feature extractor to learn the knowledge of local features.
 Then it uses a pseudo-code generator to perform decoding, which can generate the corresponding pseudo-code.
-The main characteristic of our proposed method {\tool} is the usage of code feature extractor via the convolutional neural network (CNN).
-We conjecture that the code feature extractor can effectively mine the deep feature representation of the code.
-Therefore, we fuse the feature representation learned by the code feature extractor with the context vector learned by the Transformer encoder.
-Moreover, we also consider more advanced attention mechanisms and positional encoding methods further to improve the performance of {\tool}.